HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 *Observations:*

-- For 600 users load observed http response code - 503 service unavailable errors in the test.
+- For a user load of 600, there is an http response code - 503 service unavailable errors in the test.

-- All errors are from WCM and Pages&Portlets, not from DAM.
+- All errors are from WCM and Pages and Portlets, not from DAM.

 - Total Average response time increases exponentially with vload.